Blend: A Unified Data Discovery System: Experiments

-The runtime experiment shows that the column-store version of \system consistently outperforms our column-store version of Josie.
-This is because Josie is designed to be stored on PostgreSQL and is tightly coupled with specific data types in PostgreSQL to efficiently manipulate large posting lists.
-Therefore, Josie is not efficient in the case of a column-store database.
-In the PostgreSQL experiments, with the exception of very large (over 100k) queries on the Canada-US-UK lake, Josie outperforms \system.
-Josie's cost-based filtering is less effective on massive queries.
-Yet, the practical difference in runtime between Josie and \system is negligible.
-On average, Josie is only $0.7$ seconds faster than \system in PostgreSQL, while \system outperforms Josie by $33.4$ seconds in the column-store database.
+Fig.~\ref{fig:system_vs_josie_runtime} illustrates the results.
+To indicate the storage format, we append \textit{(Column)} (for column-store) and \textit{(Row)} (for PostgreSQL) to the approach names.
+The x-axis shows the maximum query size of each query batch, which varies due to different table sizes in the lakes.

-The experiment also shows that the performance of \system can slightly vary across different databases.
-In particular, \system performs better in the column store database for all experiments for the WDC data lake and for the Gittable lake when query size equals $100$.
-However, in all other cases, the row store performs better than the column store.
-This is because the column store adds an additional overhead for segmentation and related operations when the lake exceeds a certain size.
-In such cases, instead of pipelining the \textit{group by} of the seeker it uses a hash-based version, which is significantly slower.
-Finally, increasing the size of query columns leads to a longer runtime for all data lakes and approaches in both databases.
-Interestingly, the experiment shows that \system's increase in runtime remains consistent across different databases.
+Fig.~\ref{fig:system_vs_josie_runtime} shows that the column-store version of \system consistently outperforms Josie.
+This is because Josie lacks some optimizations that are tightly coupled with specific data types on PostgreSQL.
+In the PostgreSQL experiments, except for very large (over $100k$) queries on the Canada-US-UK lake, Josie outperforms \system.
+Still, the runtime difference is on average below a second.

-As mentioned before, \system calculates the joinability of all candidate tables and then fetches the top-$K$ results.
-This leads to almost the same runtime for different $K$ values.
-On the other hand, Josie's filtering strategies strongly depend on the $K$ value.
-The smaller the $K$ value, the more Josie can benefit.
-Figure~\ref{fig:system_vs_josie_runtime_k} illustrates this trend.
+We also evaluated our approach on a webtable benchmark along with its ground truth provided by the LakeBench paper~\cite{DBLP:journals/pvldb/DengCCYCYSWLCJZJZWYWT24}.
+Fig.~\ref{fig:lakebench_experiments_all}.a depicts the runtime comparison between \system, Josie, and DeepJoin~\cite{DBLP:journals/pvldb/Dong0NEO23}.
+The results show that DeepJoin achieves the best runtime thanks to its efficient HNSW index.
+Regarding the effectiveness, \system and Josie achieve the same results as their outputs are identical.
+As DeepJoin is a semantic join discovery approach, it achieves higher precision and recall compared to \system and Josie that are designed to discover equi-joins.